curegit/precure-stylegan-ada/README.md

 ### `mix.py`

 This script mixes styles from style files and creates style-mixed images.
-Use the `-h` option for more details.
+Use the `-h` option for additional details.

-example to generate 2 anime face images and mix them:
+For instance, to generate 2 anime face images and mix them, use:

 ```sh
 python3 generate.py models/anime.hdf5 -n 2 -o anime